kienerj/molecule-slide-generator/README.md

 # RDKit Molecule Slide Generator

 RDKit Molecule Slide Generator is a tool for generating an overview image of molecules and their properties for usage in reports or presentations.
+An advanced `MolsToGridImage`.
 It's easier to show than explain.

 ![example_slide_bzr](images/example_slide_bzr.png)